 Compromis de vente or reciprocal promise to sell (the most common)

 The seller and the future buyer both undertake to conclude the sale at a price determined jointly.
 Legally, the compromis is therefore a sale.
 If one of the parties wants to pull out of the transaction (except if the one of the conditions precedent is not met), the other party can take them to court and force them to do so, in addition to claiming damages.
+However this can be a very lengthy process.

 The compromis de vente does not have to be registered with the tax department.
 However, if there is a dispute about the conditions precedent, the parties will both be bound by the agreement, unless the dispute is settled amicably between the parties or by a court decision.
 In the case of a promesse de vente, both parties are released from the agreement if the future purchaser decides not to buy.
+The vendor cannot change their mind and the agreement is immediately enforceable without going to court.

 Cooling off period for purchasers – promesse de vente et compromis de vente